Tokyo Disneyland

-The park has seven themed areas: the World Bazaar; the four traditional Disney lands: Adventureland, Westernland, Fantasyland and Tomorrowland; and two mini-lands: Critter Country and Toontown.
+The park has seven themed areas: the World Bazaar, Adventureland, Westernland, Fantasyland, Tomorrowland, Critter Country and Toontown.
 Many of these areas mirror those in the original Disneyland as they are based on American Disney films and fantasies.
 Fantasyland includes Peter Pan's Flight, Snow White's Scary Adventures, and Dumbo the Flying Elephant, based on Disney films and characters.
 The park is noted for its extensive open spaces to accommodate the large crowds that visit the park.
-As of 2019, Tokyo Disneyland is the most visited theme park in Japan and the third-most visited theme park in the world behind Magic Kingdom at Walt Disney World and Disneyland Park at the Disneyland Resort.
+In 2024, Tokyo Disneyland hosted 15.1 million visitors, making it the fourth-most visited theme park in the world and the second-most visited theme park in Asia.

-Dedication

 History

+The site for Tokyo Disneyland was part of a 600-acre landfill designated in the 1960s as a recreational area to address the growing demand for entertainment in the Tokyo metropolitan area.
+This decision set the stage for the eventual establishment of the Tokyo Disney Resort.

-The idea of a Japanese Disneyland dates back to the late 1950s, when Japanese businessman Kunizo Matsuo approached Walt Disney with the idea of a Disney park in Nara.
+The idea of a Japanese Disneyland dates back to the late 1950s when Japanese businessman Kunizo Matsuo approached Walt Disney with the idea of a Disney park in Nara.
 While it is rumored Walt initially agreed to the idea, he later dropped out of it.
-Matsuo, still determined to open his Disney-themed park, opened Nara Dreamland in 1961, a near replica of Disneyland except without Disney characters or intellectual property.
-This park would continue to operate until 2006.
+Matsuo, still determined to open his Disney-themed park, opened Nara Dreamland in 1961, a near replica of Disneyland except without Disney's characters or intellectual property.
+This park would continue to operate until 2006, and was eventually demolished in 2017.

+In February 1974, the Oriental Land Company (OLC) formally invited Disney executives to Japan for a fact-finding tour.
+In June of the same year, the company's president, Chiharu Kawasaki, visited Disney's headquarters to reinforce the OLC's desire to bring Disneyland to Japan.
+Kawasaki once again extended an invitation to the top Disney executives to visit Japan; the offer was taken up in December.